 At the end of the day, it really depends on your specific needs when it comes to picking a CMS.

 If you are a small company without many resources or a focus on content marketing, HubSpot may be too advanced and costly for you at this time.
-WordPress offers a cost-effective solution to your digital marketing needs.
+WordPress and Squarespace offer a cost-effective solution to your digital marketing needs.

 For those companies with dedicated resources and marketing employees, HubSpot offers more support and resources for building an effective content marketing strategy.
 This comes with a higher price tag, but the cost of integrated marketing data--that helps drive and nurture leads through your sales and marketing funnel--is well worth the cost.